mondele/btt-writer-docs/docs/tSettings.rst

 Logging Level and Developer Tools
 ---------------------------------

 The settings in these areas are set by the program.
-You should not change these settings unless directed to do so by a translationStudio technician.
+You should not change these settings unless directed to do so by a BTT Writer technician.